 The Fortress of Solitude

-are friends and neighbors, but because Dylan is white and Mingus
+They are friends and neighbors, but because Dylan is white

-is black, their friendship is not simple.
-This is the story of
+and Mingus is black, their friendship is not simple.
+This is

-their Brooklyn neighborhood, which is almost exclusively black
+the story of their Brooklyn neighborhood, which is almost

-human decisions—what music you listen to, whether to speak to
+simple human decisions of what music you listen to, whether

-the kid in the seat next to you, whether to give up your lunch
+to speak to the kid in the seat next to you, whether to give

 The Greatest Ballpark Ever: Ebbets Field And The Story Of The Brooklyn Dodgers